Tool Introduction

 Example Input:

-- String to be encrypted:
+- String to encrypt:

 password